-As expected, spatial genetic legacies tend to decay over time (Fig. 4, 5).
+As expected, spatial genetic legacies tend to decay over time (Figs. 4, 5).
 However, two main points emerged from our analysis of the timing of sampling required to detect significant genetic change.
 First, although the trade-off between FNR and FPR generally holds with increasing time between first and second sampling centred around a simulated event, the timing of the first sampling appears to be less important for limiting false negatives than the timing of the second sampling (Fig. 4).
 This is especially true in high dispersal systems (Fig. 4).
-The main implication of this result is that while it could reassure researchers that they may compare an older sample to a recent sample done shortly after the event, the power to detect change decreases rapidly (Fig. 5).
+The main implication of this result is that while it could reassure researchers that they may compare an older sample to a recent one obtained shortly after the event, the power to detect change decreases rapidly (Fig. 5).
 Second, the opposite is not true for false positives as the consequences of sampling too early or too late are very similar, which means the researchers would have to accept as many false positives as true positives after sampling only a few years before or after an event, in low and moderate dispersal scenarios (Fig. 5).
-This has serious implications: if the demographic parameters of the models of a study system would be similar to our inputs (moderate dispersal for example) researchers might systematically spend 50+% of their resources on monitoring or treating the wrong populations.
-For example, if 10 guards would be hired to protect populations of a threatened salamander which have been identified as having recently lost more genetic diversity than expected, 5 of them would protect populations which have actually been stable, and may, therefore, be less important to protect.
-Although the spatial legacy of a past demographic event could be kept in richer genomic data (e.g. probability of mutational configurations in sequence blocks), limited biallelic gene frequency data may not retain most of the signal beyond a few years, even in the best situations.
+This has serious implications: if the demographic parameters of the models of a study system would be similar to our inputs (moderate dispersal for example), researchers might systematically spend 50+% of their resources on monitoring or treating unaffected populations.
+For example, if 10 guards would be hired to protect populations of a threatened salamander identified as having recently lost more genetic diversity than expected, 5 of them would protect populations that have actually been stable, and may, therefore, be less important to protect.
+Although the spatial legacy of a past demographic event could be perceptible in richer genomic data (e.g. probability of mutational configurations in sequence blocks), limited biallelic gene frequency data may not retain most of the signal beyond a few years, even in the best situations.
 In contrast, the previous investigations using TBI, which used community composition data, have not focused on the timing of sampling.
 Although community composition data (species x sites) generally varies at a larger time scale than genetic data, we encourage future investigations of the influence of timing on TBI performance.